-And that the counterparts of all the said bills shall be likewise printed, and shall be numbered by the signers, who shall deliver the same unsigned to the said trustees for the time being at the general loan office hereby intended to be erected, where they shall remain in books kept for that purpose, under the care and charge of the said trustees, for the trying the truth of the original bills whensoever there shall be occasion.
-And the same bills shall be so fashioned as may render them less liable to be counterfeited or fraudulently resembled, by putting the figure or shape of a crown in five shilling bills, two crowns in ten shilling bills, three crowns in fifteen shilling bills, and four crowns in twenty shilling bills.
-And the said signers shall also deliver to the said trustees, at the said loan office, the originals of all the said bills so made forth, numbered and signed as aforesaid, not exceeding the numbers hereinbefore respectively limited and appointed (taking the said trustees' receipts for the same, and charging them respectively with the moneys contained in the bills so delivered in order to be lent out as hereinafter directed).
-And the said signers shall cause to be kept a true account of all the said bills by them signed and delivered to the trustees as aforesaid; and for their trouble, care and diligence in doing what is required of them by this act, they shall receive thirty-five pounds apiece, payable to each of them, his executors, administrators or assigns, in bills of credit, to be delivered to them by the said trustees within six days after they deliver the said bills and counterparts in the loan office as aforesaid.
+And that the counterparts of all the said bills shall be likewise printed and shall be numbered by the signers, who shall deliver the same unsigned to the said trustees for the time being at the general loan office hereby intended to be erected, where they shall remain in books kept for that purpose under the care and charge of the said trustees for the trying the truth of the original bills whensoever there shall be occasion; and the same bills shall be so fashioned as may render them less liable to be counterfeited or fraudulently resembled by putting the figure or shape of a crown in five-shilling bills, two crowns in ten-shilling bills, three crowns in fifteen-shilling bills, and four crowns in twenty-shilling bills.
+And the said signers shall also deliver to the said trustees at the said loan office the originals of all the said bills so made forth, numbered and signed as aforesaid not exceeding the numbers hereinbefore respectively limited and appointed, taking the said trustees' receipt for the same and charging them respectively with the moneys contained in the bills so delivered in order to be lent out as hereinafter directed.
+And the said signers shall cause to be kept a true account of all the said bills by them signed and delivered to the said trustees as aforesaid, and for their trouble, care and diligence in doing what is required of them by this act they shall each of them receive fifteen shillings for every thousand bills by them so signed and numbered, to be paid to each of them, his executors, administrators or assigns, in bills of credit, to be delivered [to] them by the said trustees within six days after they deliver the said bills and counterparts in the loan office as aforesaid.

-But before the said persons hereby appointed or hereafter to be appointed by virtue of this act, to be signers of the said bills of credit, presume to act therein, they shall take an oath or affirmation before any one justice of the peace of the city or county of Philadelphia, who is hereby empowered and required to administer the same, charging them jointly and severally, that they will well and truly number, sign and deliver all the said original bills of credit, and truly number and deliver all the counterparts of the same bills, and keep a true account of what bills they sign and deliver, with the counterparts thereof, according to the direction of this act.
+But before the said persons hereby appointed or hereafter to be appointed by virtue of this act to be signers of the said bills of credit presume to act therein, they shall take an oath or affirmation before any one justice of the peace for the city or county of Philadelphia, who is hereby empowered and required to administer the same, charging them jointly and severally that they will well and truly number, sign and deliver all the said original bills of credit, and truly number and deliver all the counterparts of the same bills, and keep a true account of what bills they sign and deliver, with the counterparts thereof, according to the direction of this act.

 [Section II.]
-And be it further enacted by the authority aforesaid, That Samuel Carpenter, Jeremiah Langhorne, William Fishbourn and Nathaniel Newlin shall be and are hereby nominated and appointed trustees for the holding and ordering of the said general loan office, and for the receiving and issuing the said bills of credit and taking securities for the same; and for the directing, managing and performing all other matters and things hereby enjoined and required to be done and transacted by them in the said office, and relating to the said bills of credit, according to the direction and true meaning of this act.
+And be it further enacted by the authority aforesaid, That Samuel Carpenter, William Fishbourn, Jeremiah Langhorne and Nathaniel Newlin shall be and are hereby nominated and appointed trustees for the holding and ordering of the said general loan office, and for the receiving and issuing the said bills of credit and taking securities for the same, and for the directing, managing and performing all other matters and things hereby enjoined and required to be done and transacted by them in the said office and relating to the said bills of credit according to the direction and true meaning of this act.